Donkey Kong: 2002–2010: After Rare

 After Microsoft acquired Rare, Nintendo relegated Donkey Kong to spin-offs and guest appearances in its other franchises, such as Mario Kart, Mario Party, and Super Smash Bros.
 In 2003, Nintendo and Namco released Donkey Konga (2003), a spin-off rhythm game.
 It was designed for the DK Bongos, a GameCube peripheral that resembles bongo drums.
 Nintendo of America executive Reggie Fils-Aimé opposed releasing Donkey Konga, concerned it would damage the Donkey Kong brand, but it sold well and received positive reviews.
 It was followed by Donkey Konga 2 (2004) and the Japan exclusive Donkey Konga 3 (2005).

 Donkey Kong Jungle Beat, the first main Donkey Kong game since Donkey Kong 64, was released for the GameCube in 2004.
 It returned to the Donkey Kong Country style of platforming, controlled using the DK Bongos.
 It was directed by Yoshiaki Koizumi as the debut project of Nintendo EAD Tokyo.
 Koizumi sought to create an accessible game with a simple control scheme to contrast with more complex contemporary games.
 It received positive reviews, but was a commercial disappointment.
 A Wii version, featuring revised Wii Remote and Nunchuk controls, was released in 2008 as part of the New Play Control! line.
-A racing game that used the DK Bongos, Donkey Kong Barrel Blast, was developed by Paon for the GameCube, but was moved to the Wii with no support for the peripheral.
+A racing game that used the DK Bongos, Donkey Kong Barrel Blast, was developed by Paon for the GameCube, but was moved to the Wii with no support for the bongos.
 It was released in 2007 to negative reviews, with criticism for its controls.

 Despite the acquisition, Rare continued to develop games for Nintendo's handheld consoles since Microsoft did not have a competing handheld.
 It developed ports of the Country games for the GBA and Diddy Kong Racing for the Nintendo DS with additional content, released between 2003 and 2007.
-(Note: Attributed to multiple references: GameSpot for the GBA ports, and IGN for the Nintendo DS port) Meanwhile, Paon also developed DK: King of Swing (2005) for the GBA and DK: Jungle Climber (2007) for the DS, which blend Country elements with puzzle gameplay inspired by Clu Clu Land (1984).
-Mario vs. Donkey Kong, a spin-off series that acts as a spiritual successor to the Game Boy Donkey Kong, was developed by Nintendo Software Technology.
-It began with a 2004 GBA game and continued with the DS sequels March of the Minis (2006), Minis March Again!
+(Note: Attributed to multiple references: GameSpot for the GBA ports, and IGN for the Nintendo DS port) Paon also developed DK: King of Swing (2005) for the GBA and DK: Jungle Climber (2007) for the DS, which blend Country elements with puzzle gameplay inspired by Clu Clu Land (1984).
+Mario vs. Donkey Kong, a spiritual successor to the Game Boy Donkey Kong that restored Donkey Kong's villainous role, was developed by Nintendo Software Technology and released on the GBA in 2004.
+It was followed by the DS sequels March of the Minis (2006), Minis March Again!
 (2009), and Mini-Land Mayhem!
 (2010).
-Mario vs. Donkey Kong restored Donkey Kong's villainous role from earlier games.